NIVANorge/Mobius2/docs/existingmodels/existingmodels.md

 - Atmospheric variables (radiation, humidity...)
 - Air-sea heat exchange

-We expect to eventually port over other models from Mobius1 such as MAGIC and SedFlex.
+We expect to eventually port over other models from Mobius1 such as SedFlex and the plastic models.